3.9 sürümünde geldi.

 Advanced queries using boolean operations, parentheses, or field specific lookup can be used to find the strings you want.

-When no field is defined, the lookup happens on Source, Translate and Context fields.
+When no field is defined, the lookup happens on source, target, and context strings.

 Any phrase typed into the search box is split into words.
 Strings containing any